mlctrez/goapp-natsws/README.md

 and [service.go](internal/goapp/service/service.go#L176)
 for configuration of the proxy.

+To run the demo application, change the working directory to `goapp-natsws/internal` and issue a `make` command to build and run the demo application.
+Note that the connection information in [service.go](internal/goapp/service/service.go#L176) will need to be updated to point to a valid nats websocket endpoint.

 > Note: The demo app will fail if the listen address ends with 443.
 It will try to connect to a custom Certificate
 > Authority which you won't have.